 CNRI is committed to furthering the design, implementation, and deployment of selected infrastructure components so that new computing- and communications-based applications can be used to greater advantage, whether for business or government at work, at school, and at home.
 Experimental development and use of new technologies is often the most effective means for understanding their potential and driving their evolution.
 CNRI engages in selected system and technology demonstration activities and projects with key institutions where the implications of prototype systems can be studied and refined, and their utility can be determined.

 In addition to design, development and deployment of key infrastructural technologies, CNRI initiates and nurtures collaborative and educational activities that are intended to bring together parties with potentially divergent interests to pursue common goals.
-CNRI also houses a program of activities to support research in digital libraries and networked information technologies that includes D-Lib Magazine.
+CNRI also houses a program of activities to support research in digital libraries and networked information technologies.

 CNRI uses the frontier of Internet technology as its working environment, as its development environment, and as a laboratory for "time travel" into Internet technology's future.
 One example of CNRI's commitment to maintaining an advanced information infrastructure is the deployment of technology to facilitate collaboration for work both internally and with external organizations.
 Current research initiatives involving frequent coordination and interaction with industry, government, and academia require that intra- and inter-site collaboration technology become a natural, well-integrated, and transparent aspect of daily work.